voltrondata/sqlflite/README.md

   -U [ --username ] arg               Specify the username to allow to connect
                                       to the Flight SQL Server for clients.
 If not set, we will use env var:
-                                      'FLIGHT_USERNAME'.
+                                      'SQLFLITE_USERNAME'.
 If that isn't set, we
                                       will use the default of:
-                                      'flight_username'.
+                                      'sqlflite_username'.
   -P [ --password ] arg               Specify the password to set on the Flight
                                       SQL Server for clients to connect with.
                                       If not set, we will use env var:
-                                      'FLIGHT_PASSWORD'.
+                                      'SQLFLITE_PASSWORD'.
 If that isn't set,
                                       the server will exit with failure.
   -S [ --secret-key ] arg             Specify the secret key used to sign JWTs
                                       issued by the Flight SQL Server.
 If it